charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 ---
-title: "Logging | Canonical Distribution of Kubernetes&reg;"
+wrapper_template: "base-docs.html"
+markdown_includes:
+  nav: "shared/_side-navigation.md"
+context:
+  title: "Installing to a local machine"
+  description: How to install the Canonical Distribution of Kubernetes on a single machine for easy testing and development.
 keywords: lxd, conjure-up, requirements,developer
 tags: [install]
 sidebar: k8smain-sidebar